zilmarinen/Deltille/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 # Implementation
 Deltille is a lightweight wrapper for the base utility data structures required to get started working with triangular grids.
-By constraining triangles to a fixed `Grid`, it is possible to generate triangle vertices for any given `Scale` by leveraging the natural geometric properties of triangle subdivision.
+By constraining triangles to a fixed grid, it is possible to generate triangle vertices for any given scale by leveraging the natural geometric properties of triangle subdivision.

 ## Triangles
 The basic building blocks of Deltille are both the `Coordinate` and `Triangle` types which are used together to model equilateral triangle vertex positions along a plane.